KlusterKite/KlusterKite/BuildScript.md

 #### Build
 Compiles all projects (with respect to all dependencies) and places output to `build/tmp` (complete build result) and `build/clean` (just library itself)
 All assemblies are marked with default version `0.0.0-local`, if `SetVersion` target was not called in this session.
-In that case they are marked as newest possible version acording to the local cluster nuget server.
+In that case they are marked as newest possible version according to the local cluster nuget server.

 #### CreateNuGet
 Creates NuGet packages from previos built projects.